DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 - DfE unique identifier
 - notification settings

-We provided a way to save and add another user, so that DfE support users can quickly add more than one user to a provider.
+We provided a way to save and add another user, so that support users can quickly add more than one user to a provider.

 An email will be sent to the new user as soon as they are added.
 This will be the same email which is currently sent to new users.

 ### Adding multiple users

-We introduced a way for DfE support users to copy and paste information from a spreadsheet or CSV file into the service.
+We introduced a way for support users to copy and paste information from a spreadsheet or CSV file into the service.

-This allows DfE support users to quickly and easily enter new user information in bulk, using data they have previously collected from providers.
+This allows support users to quickly and easily enter new user information in bulk, using data they have previously collected from providers.

-After data has been entered, we present a series of screens showing each user’s contact information and allowing DfE support users to set their permissions.
+After data has been entered, we present a series of screens showing each user’s contact information and allowing support users to set their permissions.

-At the end of the flow, DfE support users can check their answers before saving the users.
+At the end of the flow, support users can check their answers before saving the users.
 This will also trigger the sending of emails to the new users.

 ## How it works